CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

-we immediately see that the proper CP transformation at the level of $SU(2)$ becomes to a CP-like transformation at the level of $U(1)_Y \in SU(2)$.
-The triplet field are decomposed into the eigenstates for the remaining symmetry of $U(1)_Y \times U(1)$,
+Thus we see that the proper CP transformation at the level of $SU(2)$ becomes to a CP-like transformation at the level of $U(1)_{\sigma_2} \in SU(2)$.
+The triplet fields are decomposed into the eigenstates for the remaining symmetry of $U(1)_{\sigma_2} \times U(1)$.
+The eigenstates are given by